 Webmail using Roundcube

 This feature is completely optional.
 If you are eager to get finished then skip this page and maybe come back later.
 You can still access your mail server using a mail user agent like Thunderbird.Power users may still want to use a mail client like Thunderbird.
 But most users nowadays seem to prefer reading their emails in the web browser.
 Let us install a web application for that purpose: Roundcube.
-Roundcube is the software that was also used in the previous versions of this guide.
-So, if your users are used to it… just stay with it.

 Installation